New York, New Haven and Hartford Railroad: McGinnis era and financial troubles (1954–1961)

-In 1954, Patrick B. McGinnis led a proxy fight against incumbent president Frederic C. "Buck" Dumaine Jr., vowing to return more of the company's profit to shareholders.
-McGinnis won control of the railroad and appointed Arthur V. McGowan, a longtime acquaintance, Vice President.
+In 1954, businessman and stock speculator Patrick B. McGinnis led a proxy fight against incumbent president Buck Dumaine Jr., vowing to return more of the company's profit to shareholders.
+McGinnis had previously allied with Buck Dumaine's father during the 1948 takeover, and his proxy fight followed a failed takeover attempt in 1953.
+He won control of the railroad and appointed Arthur V. McGowan, a longtime acquaintance, Vice President.
 McGinnis attempted to accomplish many of his financial goals by deferring all but the most essential maintenance.
-Under McGinnis, Knoll Associates was retained to design a new visual identity for the company.
-Green and gold trim on rolling stock was replaced by black, red-orange and white, accompanied by a stylized "NH" emblem.
+The railroad's new president considered himself a visionary who would save the company by adopting new ideas.

+McGinnis decided the railroad needed a refreshed corporate image, and so Knoll Associates was retained to design a new visual identity for the company.
+Herbert Matter developed a new color scheme featuring black, red-orange, and white to replace the railroad's existing green, yellow, and orange colors.
+Matter also designed a new logo consisting of the block letters "NH" arranged vertically, known as the McGinnis logo, to replace its previous script herald.
+McGinnis ordered the new colors and logo applied to the EP-5 locomotives ordered by his predecessor, the first of a wide variety of locomotives, passenger cars, and freight cars both new and existing to be painted in the railroad's new image.
 Knoll employed architect Marcel Breuer to design the interiors and exterior styling of the three experimental trainsets – the Dan'l Webster, John Quincy Adams, and Roger Williams – that were ordered in 1955.
 Breuer also designed new station buildings for Rye and New London, neither of which were built, as well as the interior of a never-built design for articulated commuter coaches.
 McGinnis himself could be found touring the railroad on his hirail equipped Cadillac and encouraging thrift on the part of employees even as his own compensation skyrocketed.

-When McGinnis departed in 1956, ejected from leadership by furious stockholders, he left the company financially wrecked, a situation exacerbated by severe damage from the 1955 Connecticut floods.
-McGinnis proceeded to similarly damage the Boston and Maine Railroad before ending up in federal prison.
+Both the railroad's fleet of electric locomotives and its Cos Cob Power Station that supplied them with electricity were in need of improvements, but McGinnis ignored recommendations to do so in favor of severe reductions to their maintenance budgets.
+Rather than invest in its existing electric trains and infrastructure, the railroad instead ordered more than 100 new diesel locomotives from three manufacturers, including 30 FL9 locomotives from General Motors Electro-Motive Division (EMD).
+The FL9s were electro-diesel locomotives that could operate on electric power in the area of Grand Central Terminal and on diesel power elsewhere.
+They played into McGinnis' plans to abandon most of the railroad's electrification system in favor of diesel locomotives, keeping it only between New York City and Stamford for electrified commuter service.